• Welcome

 The Digital Generation is very tech savvy, but not very media literate. . .

-when it comes to critical thinking about what they create, post, and share online, kids and teens don't think twice about unintended consequences of their cyber trail -- risque screen names, explicit photos, inappropriate comments or digital dirt
+When it comes to critical thinking about what they create, post, and share online, kids and teens don't think twice about unintended consequences of their cyber trail -- risque screen names, explicit photos, inappropriate comments or digital dirt

 Media are extraordinary learning tools when used wisely. . .